Brad Ellis: Biography

 In 2009, Ellis was part of the team that created the music and lyrics for the opening number for 81st Academy Awards telecast, performed by Oscar host Hugh Jackman.
 The four main creators won the 2009 Emmy Award for Original Music and Lyrics for their work, while Ellis was bestowed a certificate of honor by the Emmy award's Academy of Television Arts and Sciences, in June 2010, for his contributions of original music and lyrics to the number.

 In 2011, Ellis worked with Robert Ulrich, casting director for Glee, on the first special episode of The Glee Project, coaching 80 potential candidates for the show.
 He was featured in the music segment of the special one-hour "Audition Process" episode that teased in the pilot of The Glee Project.

-To the delight and surprise of many Glee fans, he spoke on the show.
+To the surprise of many Glee fans, he spoke on the show.

 In July, 2013, Ellis was pianist for Glee star Matthew Morrison's run at the 54 Below nightclub in Manhattan.
-The show opened the same night that Glee co-star Cory Monteith died, so the two opened each subsequent show with the song What I Did For Love, from A Chorus Line, as a tribute to Monteith.
+The show opened the same night that Glee co-star Cory Monteith died, so the two opened each subsequent show with the song "What I Did for Love", from A Chorus Line, as a tribute to Monteith.

 Ellis continues to be the music director, orchestrator and arranger for Matthew Morrison as he tours, performing with major symphony orchestras, and in cabaret venues throughout the world.
 He also serves as music director/orchestrator for Jane Lynch, when she performs her symphonic concerts as those appearances with the Pittsburgh Symphony and Boston Pops.

 Ellis worked as a music director for The Rocky Horror Picture Show: Let's Do the Time Warp Again (2016) on FOX TV directed by Kenny Ortega.
 In 2016, he was honored to be invited back by Amy Sherman Pallidino and Dan Sherman to reprise his role as Brad, the piano player, on Gilmore Girls: A Year in the Life in the segment "Fall" featuring Sutton Foster, Christian Borle and Carole King.

 Ellis received a heart transplant in 1999, after suffering from heart failure due to a virus as a child.
-On June 22, 2011, he was honored by Donate Life Hollywood as their "Person Of The Year" for his work promoting organ transplant awareness.
+On June 22, 2011, he was honored by Donate Life Hollywood as their "Person of the Year" for his work promoting organ transplant awareness.